2015 Honda PilotBuying Guide • Review • Research

 Likewise, Kelley Blue Book also offered its praises of the Pilot for its efficient and sleek exterior that makes maneuvering through traffic and in tight spaces smooth and simple.
 Furthermore, with seating for as many as eight passengers, the vehicle can holds the same number of people as many full-size SUVs.
 Additionally, KBB points out that Honda's have a high resale value, so the Pilot can be counted on as a good buy.

 Why Buy a 2015 Honda Pilot?
 The ProsSafety Rating--The 2015 Honda Pilot earned a 4-star overall safety rating out of 5 possible from the NHTSA.
-The Pilot earned four stars in the front crash test, five stars in the side crash test and four stars in the rollover crash test.
+The Pilot achieved a 5 star rating in the side crash test, a 4 star in the roll-over test, and also 4 stars in the front crash test.
 Notable safety features include:

 - Air bags for all passengers